brtholomy/edithdunn/resume.md

 * 5+ years in high-profile art direction and project management
 * Taste informed by the NYC fashion and LA interior design industries
 * Illustrator for web, print, and fashion: my designs have been sold in *Urban Outfitters* and *Nasty Gal*
-* Experienced manager of a distributed team: I keep the wheels moving and pick up the slack
+* Experienced manager of a distributed team

 ## Client Manager, [Logistis for Designers](https://www.logistis.design/)

 ### 2023 April - Present

-* Consultation and financial analysis for our highest-tier interior designers: profit and loss analysis, industry benchmark evaluation, operations and business strategy, tax liability
+* Consultation and financial analysis for our highest-tier interior designers: profit and loss analysis, industry benchmark evaluation, operations and business strategy

 * Project management: efficient delegation, prioritization, and tracking for multiple simultaneous projects